Bangweulu Wetlands: Flora and fauna

 The ecosystem has Cyperus papyrus, floating grasses, miombo woodland, and reeds that support large populations of crocodiles, fish, and water birds.
 Mammals include buffalo, Burchell's zebra, bushbuck, common tsessebe, elephants, hippopotamus, hyenas, jackals, oribi, reedbuck, roan and sable antelope, and sitatunga.
 Bangweulu has the only remaining significant population of the black lechwe; There were an estimated 36,600 reported in 2020.
 Millions of straw-coloured fruit bats migrate to Bangweulu's Mushitu swamp forest in Kasanka National Park.
 In 2016, African Parks partnered with Fondation Segré to relocate 600 animals, including hartebeest, impala, and puku, into the wetlands.
-Cheetahs were reintroduced to the reserve in late 2020, after almost a century of their absence.
+Cheetahs were reintroduced to the reserve in late 2020, almost a century after their absence.

 Bangweulu has been designated as an "Important Bird Area" by BirdLife International.
 The wetlands are home to more than 400 bird species, including cormorants, ducks, egrets, geese, herons, ibises, pygmy goose, and waders.
 Most notable is the shoebill, a vulnerable species threatened by habitat burning for farming, competition with fisheries, wildlife trade, and other disturbances.
+In May 2022, the Shoebill Captive Rearing and Rehabilitation Facility was established.
+The facility cares for chicks then release them back to the region.
 Other species recorded in Bangweulu include the great white pelican, saddle-billed stork, African spoonbill, and wattled crane.